Divide-By-0/blog/content/posts/travel.md

 - Anywhere
   - Experiences
     - **Sensory Deprivation Tanks**: Haven't tried one yet, but looks fun as long as you have constant oversight/some type of safe word/short hair or very well tied long hair.
     - **Scuba Diving Certification**: Make sure to bring your own GoPro (I use [this $70 budget one](https://amzn.to/3VIt4Mv) with this [$8 chest strap](https://amzn.to/3WVOwOS), charged batteries, and a microSD).
 You can get a provisional 90 day, 12 meter deep license by finishing 2 dives and 3 modules of the [Open Water e-course on PADI](https://www.padi.com/courses/open-water-diver).
-If you do the introductory Discover Scuba course that everyone offers instead, make sure to still buy the open water course so you can get credit for your first dive.
+If you do the introductory Discover Scuba course that everyone offers instead, make sure to still buy the open water course, so you can get credit for your first dive.
     - **Homestay.com**: Stay with a host family for a short time for a similar price to an Airbnb.
 Get a more authentic, hosted experience.
+- No Longer Exist
+  - A good reminder of why you should go to these places soon -- nothing is promised forever.
+  - **Jules' Jamaican Pop Up**: This secret tent used to appear on weekend afternoons in Central, and served huge and tasty portions of jerk chicken.
+May move to a larger location soon?